 We believe that incorporating positive and proactive content into your sessions will maximise engagement and give everyone a meaningful role to play in creating an anti-racist workplace.
-EW Group’s training supports staff, managers and leaders to understand privilege and challenge discrimination.
+Our training supports staff, managers and leaders to understand privilege and challenge discrimination.

 Our training enables solid peer support networks, starts difficult but worthwhile conversations, and makes practical and structural changes that benefit all employees — resulting in all participants having a deeper understanding of their own privilege.

-With EW Group’s anti-racism, privilege and allyship training, you can combat explicit and unconscious racial bias within your organisation.
+With our anti-racism, privilege and allyship training, you can combat explicit and unconscious racial bias within your organisation.
 In doing so, you will build a culture in which employees are comfortable with constructive challenges and feel able to raise concerns.

 A culture of inclusion and belonging encourages success, unlocking benefits such as improved staff engagement and retention, a larger pool of talent, and better customer understanding.
 In turn, this leads to enhanced business performance, enhanced teamwork, and greater innovation and problem-solving.